Privacy Policy

 affiliate_click You tap an offer card Provider identifier (e.g. airalo), the result verdict shown when you clicked (supported / region_locked / unsupported), and the active app language tag (e.g. nl-NL)

 Firebase Analytics also collects an anonymous app instance identifier, your approximate region (derived from IP and discarded after geolocation), Android version, app version, and similar standard signals.
 We do not ask for or transmit your name, email, phone number, contacts, photos, location coordinates, or SIM/eSIM identifiers (ICCID/EID/IMSI/IMEI).
-The app does not request any runtime permissions.
+The eSIM check itself requires no runtime permissions; the only permission the app ever requests is notifications (POST_NOTIFICATIONS), and only if you opt in to the follow-up reminder — see §3.7.

 3.3 Crash and stability data (Firebase Crashlytics)